 - 1 teaspoon cinnamon

 - 1 tablespoon all-purpose flour

-Set out an 18 " piece of parchment paper on your work surface.
+- Preheat the oven to 350°F. Lay out an 18-inch piece of parchment paper on your work surface.

-Place the parchment with the pie dough on a baking sheet.
+- Place the parchment with the pie crust on a large baking sheet.
 Set aside.

-Lay sliced apples on a large baking sheet in a single layer.
+- Lay the apple rounds on a large baking sheet in a single layer.

-In a medium bowl combine sugar, vanilla, cinnamon, melted butter, and salt.
+- In a medium bowl combine the sugar, butter, vanilla, cinnamon, and salt.
 Spread half of the mixture over the top half of the apples.
 Flip the apples and repeat with the remaining mixture, making sure to evenly coat all sides of the apples.

-Fold the edges of the dough over the apples, working your way around and creating pleats as you go.
+- Fold the edges of the crust over the apples, working your way around and creating pleats as you go.

-Brush the pleated dough evenly with the beaten egg.
+- Brush the pleated crust evenly with the beaten egg.

-Sprinkle can sugar evenly over the entire dish
+- Sprinkle the turbinado sugar evenly over the entire galette.

-Chill in the refrigerator for 15 to 20 minutes.
+- Chill the galette in the refrigerator for 15-20 minutes.

-Bake for 55 to 65 minutes, or until the apples are tender and the crust is golden and cooked through.
+- Bake for 55-65 minutes, or until the apples are tender and the crust is golden brown and cooked through.

-Allow the dish to cool slightly before serving.
+- Allow the dish to cool slightly before slicing and serving.